2000726/2021-NetSec-/task2/README.md

 ## ping_DoS.py
 An script that investigates how a ping message fragmented with a large payload could crash the destination host upon reassembly.

-## syn_flooding.py
+## tcp_flooding.py
-A script that takes in the target IP address as an argument, to conduct a SYN flooding attack on the target IP specified.
+A script that takes in the target IP address, port to flood, and TCP flags to use, as the arguments, to conduct a type of TCP Flag flooding attack on the target IP specified.
 It also includes a source IP spoofer.
 Packet data, size and target port can be modified.

 *Usage: python syn_flooding.py -t <IP Address>*